jtebert/document-everything/docs/projects/keyboard.md

 And finally, I made an unnecessarily nice diagram of the wiring, without actually knowing if this will work.

 ![Keyboard wiring]({{ "/assets/img/projects/keyboard/wiring.png" }})

+*Note: to avoid confusing myself in the future, I'm updating this wiring figure to match what I'm actually doing.
+Trust me, the original still looked very similar.*

 Spend way too much Prednisone-fueled time in OnShape and I have a render of a first prototype!